fwilleke80/pkg_pungaanalytics/README.md

 eligible request performs this archival work; it does not decide which statistics survive.

+The dashboard's **System** tab also provides **Archive expired raw data** for running the same safe archival process manually.
+It archives every eligible complete day before removing its detailed rows.

 ## Page views

 Ordinary public HTML page views are recorded automatically.
 This includes, subject to configured exclusions: